Refreshing the Mailbox Garden

 - Adjust butterfly bush so it’s standing straight.

-- Pull out some of the black eyed susans.
+- Filter out some of the black-eyed Susan flowers.

 - Add some creeping phlox ground cover along the street-side bricks.